 Nickelodeon’s fresh logo design is a nod to the past yet modern design elements, reflecting a balanced mix of old and new.
 After 14 years of no major branding changes, the channel reintroduces the once-legendary “splat” element that became a hallmark of its 1990s logo.
 However, this is not just a repetition of the past: the “splat” is back with significant updates.

-The contours of the “splat” now have softened, rounded edges, creating an attractive, friendly look.
-The tactile experience is enhanced with textural elements, giving the splatter a more three-dimensional and organic look.
-Such changes are in line with modern design principles, where user engagement and usability are at the forefront.
+The contours of the “splat” now have softened, rounded edges, creating an attractive, friendly appearance.
+Textural elements enhance the tactile experience, giving the splatter a more three-dimensional and organic appearance.
+Such changes align with modern design principles prioritizing user engagement and usability.

 The artistic reconfiguration of the logo comes from Roger Design Agency, which was tasked with making the logo resonate with different age groups.
 On one hand, the return of the “splatter” evokes nostalgia for older viewers who grew up on Nickelodeon in the 90s.
 It evokes a sense of sentimental familiarity and continuity, preserving an element that made the channel a favorite for an entire generation.

 On the other hand, the modernized touches allow the logo to not seem outdated or irrelevant to a new, younger audience.
-The modern style, characterized by texture and softened geometry, allows for a bright and eye-catching image.
-In this way, it has a timeless character, conveying the spirit of imagination that Nickelodeon aims to convey.
+The modern style, characterized by texture and softened geometry, creates a bright and eye-catching image.
+Thus, it has a timeless character, conveying the spirit of imagination that Nickelodeon aims to convey.

 The new Pepsi logo

-Pepsi’s recent logo refresh, the first major rebranding in 15 years, strikes a delicate balance between old and new.
-This redesign harkens back to the aesthetics of the past while at the same time giving it a new energy.
-At the heart of this transformation is the brand’s emblem, the ‘globe,’ whose curvature has been changed.
-This brought the symbol in line with a slimmer visual picture.
+Pepsi’s recent logo refresh, the company’s first major rebranding in 15 years, strikes a delicate balance between old and new.
+This redesign harkens back to the past’s aesthetics while simultaneously giving it new energy.
+At the heart of this transformation is the brand’s emblem, the globe whose curvature has been changed.
+This brought the symbol into line with a slimmer visual picture.

 Another significant change was the placement of the word mark, which now takes center stage in the design, rendered in bold sans-serif uppercase font.
 This stylistic choice is reminiscent of Pepsi’s branding from 1962-1991.
 However, the redesign is not a simple reproduction of a historical precedent.
-What sets it apart is its modern approach: a bright black text color taken from the Zero Sugar product line.
+Its modern approach sets it apart: a bright black text color from the Zero Sugar product line.

 This fusion of retro aesthetics with modern elements serves several purposes: